-0.06 micrograms in a 0.5 ml dose), see Influenza vaccine ovalbumin content .
+Cautions including any relevant action to be taken (continued) 0.06 micrograms in a 0.5 ml dose), see Influenza vaccine ovalbumin content.
 Syncope (fainting) can occur following, or even before, any vaccination especially in adolescents as a psychogenic response to the needle injection.
 This can be accompanied by several neurological signs such as transient visual disturbance, paraesthesia and tonic-clonic limb movements during recovery.
 It is important that procedures are in place to avoid injury from faints.
-The risk to the individual of not being immunised must be taken into account.
+Action to be taken if the patient is excluded The risk to the individual of not being immunised must be taken into account.
 The indications for flu vaccination are not exhaustive, and the healthcare practitioner should consider the risk of flu exacerbating any underlying disease that an individual may have, as well as the risk of serious illness from flu itself.
 Where appropriate, such individuals should be referred or a PSD obtained for immunisation.
 Individuals with severe anaphylaxis to egg which has previously required intensive care should be referred, as per the Green Book guidelines, to a specialist for assessment with regard to receiving immunisation in hospital.
 In case of postponement due to acute illness, advise when the individual can be vaccinated and ensure another appointment is arranged.
 Document the reason for exclusion and any action taken in the individual's clinical records.
 Seek appropriate advice from the local Screening and Immunisation Team, local Health Protection Team or the individual's clinician as required, as a PSD may be indicated.
 In a GP practice setting, inform or refer to the GP or a prescriber as appropriate.
-Informed consent, from the individual or a person legally able to act on the person's behalf, must be obtained for each administration (see Additional Information).
+Action to be taken if the patient or carer declines treatment Informed consent, from the individual or a person legally able to act on the person's behalf, must be obtained for each administration (see Additional Information).
 Advise the individual/parent/carer about the protective effects of the vaccine, the risks of infection and potential complications if not immunised.
 Document advice given and the decision reached.
 In a GP practice setting, inform or refer to the GP as appropriate.
-As per local policy.
+Arrangements for referral for medical advice As per local policy.